ssreelakshmi88/Hangman-Game-PP3/README.md

 - As a first time visitor, I want to understand the rules to play the game.

-- As the game ends, I want to see the final score.
+- I want to be able to replay the game without repeating the same word each time.

+-I want to build my vocabulary in computer field.

 ### Technologies Used